crownstone/crownstone-lib-nodejs-sse/README.md

 # crownstone-lib-nodejs-sse

 SSE module for the nodejs libs.
-This is a small library to provide code with Server-Sent Enents (SSE) events from the Crownstone cloud.
+This is a small library to provide code with Server-Sent Events (SSE) events from the Crownstone cloud.
 SSE is a server push technology.

 # Overview of the nodejs modules